a-p-jo/XOTP/README.md

 2. `curl https://raw.githubusercontent.com/a-p-jo/XOTP/main/Source/otp.h > otp.h`
 3. `cc main.c -o xotp`

-You can then execute XOTP from the current working directory with `./xotp` or from elsewhere with `/.../xotp` where `/.../` is the file path to XOTP.
+You can then execute XOTP from the current working directory with `./xotp` or from elsewhere with `/.../xotp` where `/...` is the absolute file path to XOTP.

 Note : On macOS , the above will require xcode command line utilities, which can be installed with `xcode-select --install`.